Thaddeus Holownia

 Thaddeus Holownia RCA FRSC ONB (born July 2, 1949) is a British-born Canadian artist and professor.
 He taught photography at Mount Allison University and served as the head of the Fine Arts Department, retiring in 2018.

 Career

-Born in England, the family of Thaddeus Holownia immigrated to Canada when he was five.
+Born in England, the family of Thaddeus Holownia emigrated to Canada when he was five.
 He attended the University of Windsor, studying printmaking and communications and graduated in 1972.
-Initially, part of Toronto’s art scene, he began working at the National Film Board of Canada, and joined the faculty of the Mount Allison University Fine Arts Department in 1977.
+Initially part of Toronto's art scene, he worked as a film editor before working at the National Film Board of Canada, and later joining the faculty of the Mount Allison University Fine Arts Department in 1977.

 Art Work

 In Holownia’s large-scale photographs, he uses the idea of heightened perception to explore the traces humankind leaves on the landscape.
-About his work, he echoes Thoreau’s observation, “It’s not what you look at that matters, it’s what you see”.
+He often photographs the same sites and subjects over time, recording long-term transformations in detail.
+About his work, he echoes Thoreau’s observation, "It’s not what you look at that matters, it's what you see".
+He favours a large-format banquet camera.
+Holownia's pre-1989 work has been described as capturing the "slow violence" of environmental disaster.
+An early series Holownia shot in Toronto features people posing with cars in urban areas that had been abandoned in favour of car-friendly suburbs.